duderstadt-lab/mars-docs/tutorials/Scripting/introduction-to-groovy-scripting.md

 archive.getTagList('UID') #Replace 'UID' by the actual UID of the molecule of interest.
 ```

 **4** Get the value of a parameter.
-For example the 'var' parameter   calculated for each molecule entry in the MoleculeArchive.
+For example the 'var' parameter   calculated for each molecule entry in the Molecule Archive.
 ```Groovy
 #@ MoleculeArchive archive
 archive.get('UID').getParameter('var')